alicehillier/life-for-lydia/README.md

 Based on the research conducted in the Strategy Plane, I decided to include the following features in the *Life for Lydia* interactive story:

--	A main menu, which includes the title, instructions about how to play and a contents menu.
+- A main menu, which includes the title, instructions about how to play, and a contents menu.
+- Two chapters, allowing the user to explore more of the story.

 I ensured that I met the following functionality requirements:

 - Each line of text fits within the terminal for optimal user experience.
 - User inputs are responded to correctly.
 - Errors caused by user input are dealt with appropriately.